 In a similar vein, variable labels created with

-may be retrieved using the Hmisc
+set_label may be retrieved using the Hmisc

 functions.